canonical-web-and-design/build.snapcraft.io/docs/routes.md

 On success, returns the following where the items in `repos` are GitHub repositories as returned by [GitHub API](https://developer.github.com/v3/repos/#list-your-repositories).
 Pagination parameter is optional. `pageLinks` for first, previous, next and last pages are supplied if results are paginated by the GitHub API.
 This happens when more than 30 repositories are returned.

+Each repository is supplemented with a `snap_info` object which contains the snap name, if any.

     HTTP/1.1 200 OK
     Content-Type: application/json